 Call Your Insurance

-If a tree has fallen on your property and caused damage, call your home insurance provider and open a claim.
-Damage from a falling tree is considered an act of God and is usually covered by insurance.
-The city may also bear some of the costs for property damage if the tree was in a public space.
+If the fallen tree has resulted in damage to your home, contact your home insurance provider to file a claim.
+Damage from a downed tree is classified as an “act of God” and is therefore usually covered by insurance.
+The city may also provide some financial compensation if the tree was on public grounds.

 Get a Permit